theninthsky/historical-market-data/README.md

 The Node.js version required to run this program is 10.12.0 or above, since this version introduced recursive directory creation for the first time.

-In the root path there is a configuration file called `config.js`, this file will be used during the program's execution.
+In the root path there is a configuration file called `parameters.ts`, this file will be used during the program's execution.
 You should set each value in accordance with your preferences.

 `instrumentIDs`: an array of instruments to download